Matariki (film): Production

 Ideas for the script began in the mid-1990s after director Michael Bennett saw a one-man stage play by Iaheto Ah Hi about his Tokelauan cousin named Aleki (Ah Hi subsequently went on to play lead character Tyrone in the film).
-Filming began in April 2009 with it almost entirely shot in Otara, South Auckland.
-Many locals were used as extras in the film (including location manager Damion Nathan), especially during scenes set in the Otara markets.
+Filming began in April 2009 with it almost entirely shot in Ōtara, South Auckland.
+Many locals were used as extras in the film (including location manager Damion Nathan), especially during scenes set in the Ōtara markets.
 Post production was partially done in Peter Jackson's Park Road Post studios.

 The film's score was composed by Don McGlashan.
 McGlashan compiled a range of hits by renowned New Zealand artists including Gin Wigmore, Bill Sevesi, The Phoenix Foundation, Misfits of Science, Prince Tui Teka, Concord Dawn and The Brunettes.
 McGlashan also composed the film's main song "What Love Can Do", which was sung by soul/jazz singer Bella Kalolo and The GLCC Youth Choir.
 Numerous orchestral pieces were composed by McGlashan and played by the NZSO.
 Also in the film's soundtrack is a cover by The Stonefeather Blues Experience of John Hiatt's hit song "Feels Like Rain".

 The film's crew included cinematographer Alun Bollinger and Academy Award-nominated editor John Gilbert.